Action Scripts in Text Forge

 Automated shortcut loading

-ActionScript and MultiActionScript class will load shortcuts from shortcuts/ directory and call required functions in shortcut pressing.
+ActionScript and MultiActionScript class will load shortcuts from data/shortcuts.tres resource and call required functions in shortcut pressing.

 Define commands